 - 68.5° head tube angle

-The drivetrain comprises Shimano Altus and Alivio components, and braking is provided by MT200 hydraulic discs.
+The drivetrain comprises Shimano Altus and MicroSHIFT components, and Tektro M275 hydraulic discs provide confident braking.
 There are 18 gears on disposal, which is an excellent range for all terrains.
-The Kato Base is a remarkable choice for performance-oriented riders who are getting back into the trail racing game or are just taking their first steps.
+The Avalanche Sport is a solid choice for those who are getting back into the mountain biking game or are just taking their first steps.

 5. Norco Storm 2